Assessing and Mitigating the Impact of Glitches on Gravitational-Wave Parameter Estimation: a Model Agnostic Approach: Overview of Glitch Types

 \section{Overview of Glitch Types}

 In this study, we focused on three types of glitches (blip, scattering, and tomte) which are commonly seen in LIGO data.
-We use the same GPS times used in~\cite{Hourihane:2022doe} which were confidently classified as containing a glitch from the citizen science GravitySpy Project \cite{GSpy}.
+We use the same GPS times used in~\cite{Hourihane:2022doe} which were confidently classified as containing a glitch from the citizen science GravitySpy Project \cite{GSpy, Zevin:2023rmt}.
 We use one additional glitch of the ``tomte'' class not included in~\cite{Hourihane:2022doe}.
 The sample glitches used here are from both O2 and O3 and the data is taken from the Gravitational-Wave Open Science Center \cite{gwosc_o1_o2, gwosc_o3}.
-An overview of each type is given in the following sections.
+While these sample glitches use data from the two LIGO detectors, these procedures can also be applied to Virgo data.
+An overview of each glitch type is given in the following sections.